-All concurrent licenses must be used in conjunction with the Altova LicenseServer.
+All Concurrent User licenses must be used in conjunction with the Altova LicenseServer.

-You may use our software in a virtual environment, such as on a host terminal server (Microsoft Terminal Server or Citrix Metaframe), application virtualization server (Microsoft App-V, Citrix XenApp, or VMWare ThinApp), or virtual machine environment.
+You may use Altova desktop software in virtual environments.
+These include a host terminal server (e.g., Microsoft Terminal Server or Citrix Metaframe), application virtualization server (e.g., Microsoft App-V, Citrix XenApp, or VMWare ThinApp), or virtual machine environment.

 Use of Altova software in a virtual environment requires use of the Altova LicenseServer.

 For all Concurrent User and Named User licenses, you must use the Altova LicenseServer, and you may also use the LicenseServer to manage Installed User licenses.

 Concurrent User and Installed User licenses may be grouped on the same Altova LicenseServer, while Named User licenses must be used on a separate Altova LicenseServer.
 This is because Concurrent and Installed User licenses are allocated per machine, while Named User licenses are allocated per user.

 If you have existing licenses that you wish to convert to a different license model, for instance, if your infrastructure changes from standalone personal computers to dynamically assigned VMs, please contact the Altova Sales Team.

 Please note: Management via LicenseServer is available when running Altova desktop developer tools Version 2017 or higher.